-The first time a 6th of any of the remaining elements is used, and so on.
+The first time a 6th of any of the Five grid place penalty.

+remaining elements is used, and so on.

 A power unit or any of the six elements will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.